-Gettysburg students participate in many high-impact learning experiences such as capstone course or experience (part of the graduation requirements) or study abroad, which are associated with a variety of desirable learning and personal development outcomes based on
+Gettysburg students participate in many high-impact practices such as capstone course or experience (part of the graduation requirements) or study abroad, which are associated with a variety of desirable learning and personal development outcomes based on research.
+Displayed below are participation rates by the time of their graduation.

 Internships

-Despite the disruptions brought on by the COVID-19 pandemic, seven out of ten students in the 2022 graduating class completed an internship during their undergraduate education at the College, enriching their academic learning and gaining valuable work experience.
+76% of the 2023 graduating class completed at least one internship during their years at the College, enriching their academic learning and gaining valuable work experience.

 Graduating Class | Internship (Paid or Unpaid) Participation Rate |